mlcampbe/teawallpaper/README.md

 # Tea Wallpaper
 A Ubersicht widget to display a wallpaper with colors that correspond to the time of the day.
-The script cycles through 8 images and blends them together seemlessly so that there is a smooth transition between the images every 3 hours over a 24 hour period.
+The widget cycles through 8 images and blends them together seemlessly so that there is a smooth transition between the images every 3 hours over a 24 hour period.

 # Install